WeibelLab/JPEGTurbo-Unity/README.md

 # JPEGTurbo-Unity
 ![Example of JPEGTurbo-Unity running on the editor](screenshot.png)

-A libjpeg-turbo wrapper for Unity - Runs on HoloLens and Oculus Quest
+A libjpeg-turbo wrapper for Unity - It runs on HoloLens and Oculus Quest.

 # Roadmap